Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Price: Free

 Insider Tip: Visit at sunset when the stone glows golden and the city lights begin to twinkle below.
-The adjacent Lugdunum Museum (€7) houses exceptional Roman mosaics and artifacts.
+Bring a bottle of wine and sit on the upper tiers.
+The adjacent Lugdunum Museum (€7) houses exceptional Roman mosaics and artifacts, but the real exhibit is the view from the theater seats.

 Address: 10 Rue d'Ivry, 69004 Lyon